MileHacker Logo

 • Safety: Wear a Helmet and reflective gear if you are cycling.

-• Caution: Be extremely careful in traffic.
+• Caution: Use great caution in traffic.

 • No-Go Areas: All publicly accessible areas are generally safe.
 Exercise caution on busy roads lacking sidewalks/bike lanes.